 Paola Mendoza, co-founder and Artistic Director of the first Women’s March on Washington.
 She is a film director, activist, and author working at the leading edge of human rights.

-The conversation will be moderated by Nicholas Baume, Director and Chief Curator of Public Art Fund.
+The conversation was moderated by Nicholas Baume, Director and Chief Curator of Public Art Fund.

 Featured image: Gran Fury, Women Don’t Get AIDS They Just Die From It, 1991, 48” x 5’10”.
 Presented by Public Art Fund 1/1/1991 – 4/30/1991, photo: Tim Karr, Courtesy Public Art Fund, NY